CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 This example will select all rows and columns from a connected SQLServer data source, saving the rows to the [Result][Result Property].

-An [QueryCommand][Command Types AnyCommand] is used throughout this example to select data from the data source, however both an [AnyCommand][Command Types AnyCommand] or [AnyCommands][Command Types AnyCommands] could also be used to the same effect.
+A [QueryCommand][Command Types AnyCommand] is used throughout this example to select data from the data source, however both an [AnyCommand][Command Types AnyCommand] or [AnyCommands][Command Types AnyCommands] could also be used to the same effect.

 The data source contains a `Table` with the following rows and columns before the command is executed:
 | Id | FirstColumn | SecondColumn |